Precision Motion Control Laboratory

 This project targeting at design and further deliver a set of design rule for an advanced thermal energy storage (TES) system directly charged by concentrated solar power (CSP).
 In the system, the concentrated beam enters directly into the molten salt TES vessel where it is absorbed and stored as sensible heat by the molten salt through the depth; hence the molten salt tank simultaneously acts as a volumetric receiver and a thermal energy storage system.
 We call this novel concept Concentrated Solar Power on Demand (CSPonD).
 One major feature of this system is the concept of virtual two-tank: using a loose-fitting horizontal moving raft (divider plate) in the vessel to separate hot and cold salt, and therefore making a more efficient thermocline than other similar designs.
 My research in this project focuses on the control of the temperature and flow field in the tank, and the design and control for the divider plate.

-Here is a list of my teaching experiences.
+Here is a list of my teaching/mentoring experiences:

-In my sparetime, I enjoy drawing and painting, photography, reading fictions, and swimming.
-Here are some of my drawing/paintings :)
+In my spare time, I enjoy drawing and painting, reading fictions, and running.
+Here are some of my drawing/paintings :-)

 | || || || |